udo-munk/RP2040-GEEK-80/README.md

 make
 ```

+If you don't want to build it your self, directory flash contains the
-Flash picosim.uf2 into the device, and then prepare a MicroSD card.
+current build.
+Flash picosim.uf2 into the device, and then prepare a
+MicroSD card.

 In the root directory of the card create these directories:
 ```